Dr Rolf Was The Founder Of Structural Integration More Commonly Known As Rolfing

 Dr Rolf originally worked as a researcher at the Rockefeller Institute under the head of the biochemical laboratory and during her time wrote 16 academic papers in biochemistry plus many other scholarly journals.

-Rolfs’ interest in therapeutic intervention however had a more personal aspect.
+Rolfs’ interest in therapeutic intervention, however, had a more personal aspect.
 She herself suffered from spinal arthritis and one of her children also had physical problems which prompted her to become interested in yoga.
-Her first attempt at manual therapy came after her husband died leaving her with two young children to feed and educate.
+Her first attempts at manual therapy came after her husband died leaving her with two young children to feed and educate.
 Seeking music lessons for her children she offered a music teacher with physical problems therapy in exchange for lessons.
-Apparently she would place the teacher in yoga positions and work on whatever compromised tissue presented itself.
+Apparently, she would place the teacher in yoga positions and work to lengthen problem areas..

 Chiropractic and osteopathy are based on the body-wide nervous and circulatory systems.
 Rolfing is based on the third body-wide system, the connective tissue or fascial system, which goes everywhere and wraps everything in the body.